franciscopantojag/fcc-api-projects/README.md

 ## Collaborate 🙏

-If you think there may be improvements, you are more than welcome to fork the repo and request a pull request.
+If you think there may be improvements, you are more than welcome to fork the repo and make a pull request.
 I'll try to review it and reply as soon as possible